Cesar312/retail-sales-data-lake-predictive-analytics/README.md

   - Using PySpark in a Databricks notebook, the data was loaded from the raw zone.
   - We cast columns (e.g. Quantity Ordered from `String` to `Int`), clean corrupted rows, added new columns, and fix other anomalies.
 - **Publish**
-  - The refined data is saved as Parquet/Delta files in `dbfs:/FileStore/salesdata/published/`
+  - The refined data is saved as Parquet / Delta Lake files in `dbfs:/FileStore/salesdata/published/`
   - This acts as the ***curated zone*** of the data lake, optimized for analytics.
 - **Analyze**
   - The published data is queried via Databricks SQL or Spark DataFrames, enabling fast aggregations and computations.
+- **Prediction**
+  - Using PySpark ML, a pipeline transforms features into a format suitable for ML model training,
+  - Define a linear regression model to a workflow that predicts retail sales while tracking the experiments with evaluation metrics and logging.
+- **Deployment**
+  - From the MLflow tracking server, access the trained model to make real-time predictions.

 ### Data Preparation
 The Retail-Sales-Data-Preparation.ipynb notebook includes: